ContinuumIO/anaconda-package-data/README.md

 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/88x31.png" /></a>

-This repository describes the conda package download data provided by Anaconda, Inc.  It includes package download counts starting from July 2017 for the following download sources:
+This repository describes the conda package download data provided by Anaconda, Inc.  It includes package download counts starting from Jan.
+2017 for the following download sources:

 * Anaconda Distribution: The default channels hosted on `repo.anaconda.com` (and historically on `repo.continuum.io`)
 * Select Anaconda.org channels: Currently this includes `conda-forge` and `bioconda`.